KATIE BUCKLAND – Executive Director

 Hilary joined the Writers Guild Foundation in 2014 and works toward the preservation and promotion of WGA history and the craft and business of writing in Hollywood.
 She earned a BA in Film Production and worked in a variety of roles in the entertainment industry before completing a Masters in Library and Information Science at San Jose State University.
 She is thrilled that she gets to use her entertainment and archival knowledge on a daily basis to the benefit of writers, historians, movie buffs and lovers of the written word.

 While earning her B.A. in Film & Media Arts, Libbie discovered her passion for cultivating communities and helping others through writing and film.
-This passion led her to opportunities with non-profit organizations such as The Creative Coalition, Salt Lake Film Society, and Film Front at the University of Utah.
-Prior to joining the Writers Guild Foundation in 2016, Libbie worked as a Programs Coordinator with TV Writers Fund for the Future where she enjoyed assisting writers of older ages engage with today’s entertainment market.
-When she isn’t seeking opportunities for writers to engage in the community, Libbie can typically be found romping around Griffith Park with her dog, Penny.
+This passion led her to opportunities with non-profit organizations like The Creative Coalition, Salt Lake Film Society, and Film Front at the University of Utah.
+Prior to joining the Writers Guild Foundation in 2016, Libbie worked as a Programs Coordinator with TV Writers Fund for the Future where she enjoyed assisting writers of older generations engage with today’s entertainment market.
+In her down time, Libbie can typically be found romping around Griffith Park with her dog, Penny.

 LAUREN O’CONNOR – Rosenthal Fellow